slackapi/bolt-js/docs/_future/deploy_your_app.md

 ### Create a Heroku app {#create-a-heroku-app}

-With a Bolt app ready to go and Heroku tools installed, you're ready to establish a presence on Heroku!
+With a Bolt app ready to go and Heroku tools installed, you're now ready to start deploying your Bolt app on Heroku!

 #### Create a new app